AlumUSydNA/website/_includes/membership.md

 dues are not required.

 If you wish to leave as a SUGUNA member - simply unsubscribe from the mailing list - it's that simple.
+Read more on managing your membership and the mailing list on our [FAQ](/faq/).

 ## Updating your details with the University